Skip to content

 Even relationships rest on fragile odds.
 One missed train or uninstalled app, and the narrative is completely different.

-But instead of recognizing chance for what it is, we cling to appealing stories of effort and merit.
-These tidy tales reserve all the credit for skill and intention, leaving little room for serendipity.
-They’re simple.
-They protect our egos.
+But instead of recognizing chance for what it is, we cling to tidy stories of effort and merit.
+These stories give all the credit to skill and intention, leaving little room for serendipity.

 Remember Certainia?
 This is the place where we build our mental models.
 But Certainia cannot always be the fantasy land where deliberate effort yields predictable outcomes and chess metaphors still work.